Railway coupling: Albert coupler

-To avoid safety issues, Karl Albert, then director at the Krefeld Tramway, developed the Albert coupler during 1921.
-The Albert coupler was created as a key and slot coupler with two pins.
+To avoid safety issues, Karl Albert, then the director of the Krefeld Tramway, developed the Albert coupler in 1921.
+The Albert coupler was designed as a key-and-slot coupler with two pins.
 Vehicles to be coupled were pushed together, both couplings moving to the same side.
-One pin was inserted, then the vehicles were pulled to straighten the coupling and the other pin inserted.
+One pin was inserted, then the vehicles were pulled to straighten the coupling, and the other pin was inserted.
 This operation required less exact shunting.
 Due to the single-piece design, only minimal slack was possible.
-The system became quite popular with tram systems and narrow gauge lines.
+The system became quite popular with tram systems and narrow-gauge lines.

-During the 1960s most cities replaced them with automatic couplers.
+During the 1960s, most cities replaced them with automatic couplers.
 But even in modern vehicles, Albert couplers get installed as emergency couplers for towing a faulty vehicle.

 Miller hook and platform

 The link and pin was replaced in North American passenger car usage during the latter part of the 19th century by the assemblage known as the Miller platform, which included a new coupler called the Miller hook.
 The Miller platform (and hook coupler) was used for several decades before being replaced by the Janney coupler.